aemysites/blefebvr-citizens-bank-next/tools/importer/README.md

 - Accordion-FAQ block for frequently asked questions
 - Proper section metadata for styling

+### Credit Cards Page
+The script will generate a markdown file with:
+- Hero-Creditcards block with sage background
+- Columns-Creditcards block for Summit Reserve card
+- Cards-Creditcards block for the 3 main credit cards
+- Cards-Creditcards block for conveniences (grey background)
+- Proper section metadata for styling

 ## Custom Blocks

 The following custom block variants are used (already exist in the `blocks/` directory):

+**Checking:**
 - `hero-checking`
 - `cards-accounts`
 - `columns-accounts`
 - `accordion-faq`

+**Credit Cards:**
+- `hero-creditcards`
+- `columns-creditcards`
+- `cards-creditcards`